Easing Seasonal Tensions: A Guide to Holiday Stress Relief for Seniors

 Why holidays can be stressful for older adults

 Meeting expectations: Family dynamics become particularly apparent during the holidays.
 Expectations around what celebrations should look like are often based on an idealized image of a happy, loving, and joyous family.
-What you imagine your family should be and what it is are all too often not the same.
+What you imagine your family should be and what it is are often not the same.
 Witnessing conflict can be very stressful for older family members.

-Constant reminders: It seems like the holiday season begins earlier each year.
+Facing constant holiday reminders: It seems like the holiday season begins earlier each year.
 We’ve hardly put away the beach umbrella when the decorations go up in the stores, commercials showcasing joyous holiday gatherings start airing, and plans for New Year’s Eve begin getting made.
 If you’re grieving the loss of loved ones or coping with changes that impact traditions, the constant reminders can trigger sadness and stress.

 What are the symptoms of holiday stress?